FionnFromFar/FionnFromFar/README.md

 - 👋 Hi, I’m @FionnFromFar
-- 👀 I’m interested in ...
+- 👀 I’m interested in general coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and GCSE computer Science (UK 16yo exams)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on vsCode (the best way to code ☺)
 - 📫 How to reach me @fionndoheny73@gmail.com

 <!---